numba/numba/docs/source/reference/jit-compilation.rst

    If your function doesn't take an output array, you should omit the "arrow" in the layout string (e.g. ``"(n),(n)"``).
-When doing this, it is important to be aware that changes to the input arrays cannot always be relied on to be visible outside the execution of the ufunc, as Numpy may pass in temporary arrays as inputs (for example, if a cast is required).
+When doing this, it is important to be aware that changes to the input arrays cannot always be relied on to be visible outside the execution of the ufunc, as NumPy may pass in temporary arrays as inputs (for example, if a cast is required).

    .. seealso::